liberocks/lowdash/README.md

 ### product
 Calculate the product of all elements in a collection.
 If the collection is empty, returns 1 (multiplicative identity).
-Works with any numeric type that implements `std::ops::Mul` and can be copied.

 ```rust
 use lowdash::product;